 Increasing the amount of living space available is virtually guaranteed to add value to a property.
 Whether you opt for a wraparound extension to create more space downstairs or you choose a two-storey addition to extend your home even further, you can drastically increase its value.
 Although many people dread the idea of having building work undertaken while they’re living in a property, the value you’ll gain certainly outweighs any inconvenience.

 Get a Structural Survey

 Potential buyers will almost always have a structural survey undertaken before they agree to buy a property.
 You can get ahead of the game by having your own survey carried out.
 Once you know if there are any structural issues present, you can arrange for repairs to be carried out.
-This enables you to safeguard your property and protect its value.
+It may simply be something minor like repairing your guttering, which a contractor like Clean Pro Gutter Cleaning MERIDIAN could resolve in a day or so.
+If a more serious issue is found, your surveyor should be able to inform you if the repairs are cost-effective prior to selling the house.
 Indeed, selling a property with structural issues typically means you’ll get far less than the average market value, so it can be well worth funding these repairs yourself before you decide to sell.

 Replace Your Kitchen

 A new kitchen can be a great way to add value to your property.
 Replacing old appliances, maximizing space, adding storage and updating the colour scheme will help you to gain more enjoyment for your home and boost its value if you decide to put your home on the market.